 The Philadelphia Immunization Program is doing everything in our power to return immunization rates to pre-COVID-19 levels.
 In the interest of making our efforts more transparent, we are publishing data from our Immunization Information System (IIS).
 See below for the most recent immunization charts for both pediatric and adult immunizations.

 When we keep immunization rates high, we protect ourselves and each other from dangerous diseases.
 When our city has high immunization rates, it means that:

 - People who are immunized don’t get sick

 - We help protect those who can’t be immunized due to certain medical conditions

 - We stop diseases before they start

 - Students stay in school, adults can keep working, our society is healthier, and our economy saves money

 So what can you do to help?

-- If you have kids, take them to the doctor and get them immunized to protect them and others
+- If you have kids, take them to the doctor and get them immunized with their routine vaccines

 - Visit your doctor and ask about adult immunizations that might be right for you